 WG3 - DISSEMINATION, CUSTOMISATION AND COMMUNICATION

 Task 3.1 - Dissemination within the COST-Action network & to scientific external audience.
-Traditional methods will be used to disseminate AIM-COST ACTION activities and outputs - primarily a dedicated Website (www.aimcostaction.org).
-This will contain a wide range of content including but not limited to formal Action documents (objectives, meeting presentations, minutes), details of participants, outputs and publications, downloads, links to other relevant networks and projects, factsheets, news and events and a science blog.
+Traditional methods were used to disseminate AIM-COST ACTION activities and outputs - primarily a dedicated Website (www.aimcostaction.org).
+This contains a wide range of content including but not limited to formal Action documents (objectives, meeting presentations, minutes), details of participants, outputs and publications, downloads, links to other relevant networks and projects, factsheets, news and events and a science blog.

 - ML1 Website functional (Y1-I);

-- ML2 Distribution of Delphi and specialised questionnaires for the need analysis will be designed, tested and distributed (Y1-I)
+- ML2 Distribution of Delphi and specialised questionnaires for the need analysis were designed, tested and distributed (Y1-I)